 These services can be arranged and purchased for clients age 18 and older who meet the medical and financial requirements of the Medicaid Home and Community Based Services program.
 For others, private pay and insurance payment are an option.
 Project Choices is funded by the Michigan Department of Community Health, Aging and Adult Services Agency.
 Local fundraising dollars also assist in paying for client services.

 Project Choices respects the confidentiality of all clients; information is shared only with the client’s consent.
 Clients also have the right to appeal decisions concerning eligibility, services and providers.

 Medicaid Waiver Program

 Licensed Residential Services Option

 What is it?

-As of July 1, 2009, a new option is available through the MI Choice Waiver program allowing program participants to receive services in Adult Foster Care homes and Homes for the Aged in the community.· By adding support services within the Adult Foster Care homes or Homes for the Aged, a better continuum of care is created, offering more choice and independence for eligible persons.
+MI Choice Waiver participants have the option to receive services in Adult Foster Care homes and Homes for the Aged in the community.
+By including support services at Adult Foster Care homes or Homes for the Aged, more choice and independence for eligible persons is possible.

 Nursing Home residents expressing a desire to return to the community but may not be able to, nor want to live alone

 Persons within the community at risk for moving to a Nursing Home.